kkrt-labs/kakarot/docs/general/cairo_precompiles.md

         uint256[] memory data = new uint256[](2);
         data[0] = uint256(newCounterLow);
         data[1] = uint256(newCounterHigh);
-        CairoLib.callContract(cairoCounterAddress, FUNCTION_SELECTOR_SET_COUNTER, data);
+        CairoLib.callContract(cairoCounter, FUNCTION_SELECTOR_SET_COUNTER, data);
     }
 }

 ```

 Once deployed, the contract can be called to increment the counter in a Cairo
-contract deployed at starknet address `cairoCounterAddress`.
-The deployment
+contract deployed at starknet address `cairoCounter`.
+The deployment address
-address will need to be communicated to Kakarot for the precompile to be
+will need to be communicated to Kakarot for the precompile to be whitelisted.
-whitelisted.

 Internally, a new logic flow is implemented when processing message calls.
 If
 the target address is the Cairo precompile address, we check if the code_address